adamdwhite/Openly/README.md

 # Use Cases:

 ## CLIENT Story:
-  * New TALK:
+  * New CONVERSATION:
+    * One CLIENT to one ADMIN at a time.
+    * One CLIENT to one COUNSELOR (plus previous ADMIN) at a time.
     * Given a user is authenticated and using the application as a CLIENT
-    * When CLIENT clicks/taps a button to BEGIN a conversation with a CLIENT LISTENER or COUNSELOR
+    * When CLIENT clicks/taps a button to BEGIN a conversation with a COUNSELOR
-    * Then the application will perform a search for the nearest available CLIENT LISTENER
+    * Then the application will perform a search for the nearest available COUNSELOR
-    * Then an automated message will show the CLIENT the status of the matching process, and provide both anonymized matched parties with a standard introductory greeting.
+    * Then an automated message will show the CLIENT the status of the matching process, and provide matched parties with a standard introductory greeting.

-    EXAMPLE: message to CLIENT: "You have started a conversation with (CLIENT LISTENER) "JohnDoe".
-What would you like to talk about?" ... message to CLIENT LISTENER: "You have been matched with (CLIENT) "JaneDoe".
+    EXAMPLE: message to CLIENT: "You have started a conversation with (COUNSELOR) "JohnDoe".
+What would you like to talk about?" ... message to COUNSELOR: "You have been matched with (CLIENT) "JaneDoe".
 Please standby to receive their messages.
 This conversation will expire in X hours if you do not respond."

-  * End TALK:
+  * End CONVERSATION:
     * Given the CLIENT is in an active conversation with a CLIENT LISTENER or a COUNSELOR
-    * When CLIENT decides to discontinue the conversation, by clicking / tapping the appropriate button within the TALKS DETAILS section.
+    * When CLIENT decides to discontinue the conversation, by clicking / tapping the appropriate button within the DETAILS section.
-    * Then CLIENT will be provided an appropriate confirmation screen, and will therafter be able to initiate a new TALK.
+    * Then CLIENT will be provided an appropriate confirmation screen, and will therafter be able to initiate a new CONVERSATION.

-  * TALK DETAILS:
+  * CONVERSATION DETAILS:
-    * Given a CLIENT selects TALK DETAILS in a new or ongoing conversation with a CLIENT LISTENER or a COUNSELOR
+    * Given a CLIENT selects DETAILS in a new or ongoing conversation with a CLIENT LISTENER or a COUNSELOR
     * When CLIENT updates this conversation with TOPICS from a predetermined list (see list of [topics])
     * Then both CLIENT and LISTENER/COUNSELOR may view these details.

   * CLIENT: COUNSELOR Access:
-    * Given a CLIENT chooses to access TALKS with a COUNSELOR
+    * Given a CLIENT chooses to access CONVERSATION with a COUNSELOR
     * When CLIENT enters a PAYMENT TYPE and agrees to the BILLING scenario within the ACCOUNT section
     * Then the CLIENT may begin a TALK with a professional COUNSELOR

-## CLIENT LISTENER Story:
+_## CLIENT LISTENER Story:
   * VERIFICATION
-    * Given the user is authenticated
+    * _Given the user is authenticated_
-    * When user selects the option to become a LISTENER within the ACCOUNT section and has signed the terms of use agreement,
+    * _When user selects the option to become a LISTENER within the ACCOUNT section and has signed the terms of use agreement,_
-    * Then the user may view and select a LISTEN toggle.
+    * _Then the user may view and select a LISTEN toggle._

-  * New TALK:
+  * _New CONVERSATION:
-    * Given the user has been VERIFIED as a CLIENT LISTENER
+    * _Given the user has been VERIFIED as a CLIENT LISTENER
-    * When the LISTEN ("active", "listening", etc.) toggle has been made "active" by the user
+    * _When the LISTEN ("active", "listening", etc.) toggle has been made "active" by the user
-    * Then user will be notified when a matching CLIENT is determined, and TALK icon will indicate any unread messages from the CLIENT.
+    * _Then user will be notified when a matching CLIENT is determined, and CONVERSATION icon will indicate any unread messages from the CLIENT.

-   * End TALK:
+   * _End TALK:
-     * The CLIENT LISTENER may discontinue the conversation at any point, but must provide a reason why, by way of a message prompt which is then sent to an ADMINISTRATOR.
+     * _The CLIENT LISTENER may discontinue the conversation at any point, and will be prompted to provide optional END-FEEDBACK as to why.

 ## COUNSELOR story:
   * VERIFICATION